Diary of a Leader: Why Purpose and Process Need Each Other

 “Some charities avoid process work because they worry structure will dilute their purpose.”

-Process doesn’t diminish purpose.
+Process doesn’t dilute purpose.

 What Businesses and Charities Can Learn From Each Other